jasonzh0/kubeman/examples/spark/README.md

 ## Build and Load Steps

-The `CustomPySparkJob` template includes build and load steps:

-- **Build step**: Automatically builds the Docker image using `Dockerfile.pyspark` when templates are imported
-- **Load step**: Automatically loads the image into the kind cluster (for local development)

-These steps execute sequentially during template registration, ensuring the image is built and loaded before the SparkApplication is deployed.
+The `CustomPySparkJob` template includes build and load steps that execute sequentially during template registration, ensuring the image is built and loaded before the SparkApplication is deployed.

 ### Customizing Build Steps